AntResearchNLP/ViLaVT/README.md

 # 📖 Citation
-If you find our work helpful, please cite our paper:
+If you find our work helpful, please consider citing our papers:

 ```bibtex
 @misc{wu2026chattingimagesintrospectivevisual,